dimitri-xyz/dimitri-xyz.github.io/_posts/2018-11-26-arbitrage-cycles.md

 There is still a lot more to be done to run a profitable trading operation.
 For example, we still need to calculate exactly which orders to place in each market.
 Thankfully, this can be done through a different interpreter on the same arbitrage cycle description.
 We also need to take into account the probability of execution failures and other "real-world" factors, but I hope this exposition convinced you that finding arbitrage cycles is an interesting algorithmic problem.
 I also hope it is easy to see how important it is to clearly understand exactly which algorithmic problems we need to solve and which we can avoid (or work around).

-*I would like to thank Fabrício Oliveira and Balaji Venkatachalam for their many helpful suggestions to improve this post.*
+*I would like to thank Fabricio Oliveira and Balaji Venkatachalam for their many helpful suggestions to improve this post.*

 [^1]: [https://courses.csail.mit.edu/6.046/spring04/handouts/ps7sol.pdf](https://courses.csail.mit.edu/6.046/spring04/handouts/ps7sol.pdf)